daxcay/ComfyUI-DataSet/README.md

   - **Seperator**(['comma', 'colon', 'space', 'pipe'], required): the delimiter used to separate tags in the text file.
   - **WordCloudTop**(INT, min: 1, max: 9999, required): the number of top tokens to be plotted in WordCloud.
   - **NetworkGraphTop**(INT, min: 1, max: 9999, required): the number of top tokens having the highest interconnections within the captions.
-  - **FrequencyGraphTop**(INT, min: 1, max: 9999, required): the number of top tags with highest frequency from highest to lowest
+  - **FrequencyGraphTop**(INT, min: 1, max: 9999, required): the number of top tags with highest frequency from highest to lowest.

   #### Outputs
   - **GraphsPaths**(STRING, list): the file paths of the generated visualizations.
 It includes paths for: WordCloud image, NetworkGraph image, FrequencyTable image